 Dropbox offers a handy way to back up your photos and a way to recover photos you accidentally deleted from your Camera Roll.
 With the Camera Uploads feature, your phone or tablet will automatically add camera roll photos to Dropbox.
 Dropbox will copy your photos automatically when you connect a phone, camera, or memory card to your computer.
 Dropbox starts with 2GB of free storage, and when you need more, paid plans offer more space for your photos, videos, and other files.
 Individual plans are 2TB and 3TB, costing $10 and $17 per month, including 30-day and 180-day backup and recovery respectively.

-You can clear some space on your device with iCloud Photos and still access all your pics on the go.
-If you decide to enable the Optimize Storage feature, iCloud will save high-resolution images to the cloud, and you will still be able to access photos and videos with a smaller file size from your device.
+If you need to make some room on your device, while still having access to your content while you’re out and about, you can do so with iCloud Photos.
+If you choose to enable the Optimize Storage feature, iCloud will save high-resolution images to the cloud, while simultaneously giving you access to photos and videos with a smaller file size from your device.
 With the Optimize Storage feature enabled, smaller, space-saving photos and videos can stay on your device while all original, full-resolution photos get stored in iCloud.

-- Tap Settings > Your Apple ID > iCloud > Photos.
+- Hit Settings > Your Apple ID > iCloud > Photos.

-- Select Optimize iPhone Storage to make more space on your device.
+- Tap Optimize iPhone Storage to create additional storage on your phone.

 - How to transfer photos from iPhone to iPhone